 The OxyLite™ Pro is available as a 2-channel or a 4-channel device for simultaneous measurements from up to 4 sensors.
 This provides the flexibility to monitor oxygen from multiple tissue sites (e.g. for the comparison of pathological versus control tissue sites), or multiple in vitro samples.
 Furthermore the Pro models feature a touch-sensitive, high-contrast, high viewing-angle display, providing real-time data in both digital and graphical (trace) formats, and access to additional instrument settings.

-OxyLite™ monitors are configured for use alongside our OxyFlo™ tissue perfusion monitors in a stack arrangement, for the simultaneous measurement of tissue oxygen and blood flow using our unique multi-parameter sensors.
+OxyLite™ monitors are configured for use in a stack arrangement alongside our OxyFlo™ tissue perfusion monitors, supporting the simultaneous measurement of tissue oxygen and blood flow using our unique multi-parameter sensors.

 Our entire range of tissue monitoring devices offers a choice of traditional 0-5V analogue outputs and a digital (USB) data output that supports direct streaming to the popular LabChart® Pro charting software by ADInstruments.
 After installing a complimentary add-on, LabChart will automatically identify the specific type and model of monitor and pre-load all the necessary configuration and channel settings, providing the ultimate in ‘plug and play’ convenience.
 For researchers wishing to make multi-parameter measurements, the add-on supports multiple Oxford Optronix devices at the same time.

 Our monitors are provided with a comprehensive 2-year manufacturer’s warranty, covering defects in material or in workmanship.
 Optional extended warranty packages including preventative maintenance servicing are also available for additional peace of mind.